skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 the Queen's elite guard.
 They take orders from her only and he has no idea how.

-He then asks, "What is the Queen like"?
+He then asks, "What is the Queen like?"

 "She is quite vicious.
 Everybody who rules over this island has to be vicious.
 Anyone who isn't, won't rule long."